 GeneCards Summary for CFB Gene

 CFB (Complement Factor B) is a Protein Coding gene.
 Diseases associated with CFB include Macular Degeneration, Age-Related, 14, Reduced Risk Of and Complement Factor B Deficiency.
-Among its related pathways are Immune response Lectin induced complement pathway and Creation of C4 and C2 activators.
+Among its related pathways are Creation of C4 and C2 activators and Immune response Lectin induced complement pathway.
 GO annotations related to this gene include serine-type endopeptidase activity and complement binding.
 An important paralog of this gene is ENSG00000244255.

 UniProtKB/Swiss-Prot for CFB Gene

 Factor B which is part of the alternate pathway of the complement system is cleaved by factor D into 2 fragments: Ba and Bb.
 Bb, a serine protease, then combines with complement factor 3b to generate the C3 or C5 convertase.
 It has also been implicated in proliferation and differentiation of preactivated B-lymphocytes, rapid spreading of peripheral blood monocytes, stimulation of lymphocyte blastogenesis and lysis of erythrocytes.
 Ba inhibits the proliferation of preactivated B-lymphocytes.